bkfox/aircox/README.md

 * note there might be external dependencies for python's Pillow too
 * sqlite, mysql or any database library that you need to run a database, that is supported by Django (+ eventual python deps)
 * gzip: archive logs

+Development dependencies:
+* `npm`, `webpack`: thoses are used for assets managements and development.

 ### Setup environment
 All scripts and files assumes that: